RichCanvas3/service-marketplace/README.md

 - **Check** - Explore a real-world use cases of the MetaMask Card.
 - **Check** - Use USDC for stablecoin payments.
 - **Check** - README with project details and a short recorded demo video.
 - **In Progress** - Live hosted demo or working prototype.
-Currently trying to deploy via Azure - will update this section when app is live.
+  - Currently trying to deploy app to Azure - will update this section when the app is live.
+  - Local setup works perfectly presuming all `.env` variables are there.

 ## Future Improvements